winitzki/scall/tutorial/programming_dhall.md

 Because of automatic parametricity, the second assumption is always satisfied as long as we are considering functions implemented in Dhall.

 The Yoneda identity shown above requires `F` to be a covariant functor.
-There is a corresponding Yoneda identity for contrafunctors `C`:
+There is a corresponding Yoneda identity for contravariant functors ("contrafunctors") `C`:

 ```dhall
 C A ≅ ∀(B : Type) → (B → A) → C B